ankit-kumar-dwivedi/ActorQuiz/README.md

 AuthorQuiz App is a Beginner Web Application.
 After learning the basics of Reactjs.
 This project was bootstrapped with Create React App.

-It implements Bootstrap 4 forn styling using version 16.4.1 of React and ES6.
+It implements Bootstrap 4 for styling using version 16.4.1 of React and ES6.